 Greenpeace launches a provocative logo design contest.
 Not for Greenpeace itself, but for a re-design of the BP logo, formerly viewed as a poster child for environmental design.
 Part of an ongoing campaign to protest British Petroleum and the Alberta Tar Sands.

-In a fairly bold move, environmental activist group Greenpeace has launched a new logo contest, inviting designers, oil industry experts and the general public, to redesign British Petroleums‘s logo as part of an ongoing protest against BP‘s extraction of oil from the Alberta Tar Sands in Canada.
+In a fairly bold move, environmental activist group Greenpeace has launched a new design contest, inviting designers, oil industry experts and the general public, to redesign British Petroleums‘s logo as part of an ongoing protest against BP‘s extraction of oil from the Alberta Tar Sands in Canada.
 On the heels of the recent explosion and subsequent sinking of the BP Deepwater Horizon oil rig three weeks ago, as well as the growing oil spill disaster in the Mexican Gulf, Greenpeace seem to be using the current media attention to publicize their cause, as well as grow some interest in the contest.

 They’ve also launched both a webpage (above) and a section on the Greenpeace Facebook page that details the ideas behind the drive, the goals of their efforts as well as more mundane stuff like terms and conditions.